 Causes of Friction

-by Ron Kurtus (revised 16 February 2008)
+by Ron Kurtus

 Adhesion is the molecular force resulting when two materials are brought into close contact with each other.
 Trying to slide objects against each other requires breaking these adhesive bonds.
-For years, scientists thought that friction was caused by surface roughness, but recent studies have shown that it is actually a result of adhesive forces between the materials.
+For years, scientists thought that friction was caused only by surface roughness, but recent studies have shown that it is actually a result of adhesive forces between the materials.

 But surface roughness is a factor when the materials are rough enough to cause serious abrasion.
 This is called the sandpaper effect.